KC-7/ai-art-site/README.md

 - **CI Mentor** - I found my three calls with my Code Institute mentor, Rohit, exceptionally valuable and useful.

 - **ChatGPT** - ChatGPT is relativly new technolgoy and needs to be used with a **mountain** of salt.
 Despite its inaccuracies, hallecanations and limitations, I found it a very useful resource when creating this project.
 I used it to assist with debugging and to point me in the direction of some of the coding requirements.
 It was particularliy useful when configuring the GenerateArt View, this took some trial and error before I had it functioning as intended.
 I also used ChatGPT to create the boilerplate data for the static about pages.
 I cross checked any information provided by ChatGPT with reputable resources to ensure the data being provided is reliable and accurate.
+I used ChatGPT to create the table for the libraries used above.

 - **YouTube** - I watched many videos on how to set up and use the OpenAI API, create Django projects, configure custom domains, set up free SSL cert, set up free custom email domains, etc, most of which have been listed above.
 I enjoy visual learning and find watching tutorials very useful.